 The arrest and and prosecution of these two men and the seizure of this large haul of counterfeit medicines will hopefully prevent serious illness or deaths

 Both men have since been charged and remain in custody.

 Safin Rafiq of The Leverets, Birmingham, appeared at Birmingham Magistrates Court on 26th October 2018, charged with six (6) offences of selling counterfeit tobacco contrary to Section 92 of The Trademarks Act 1994 and associated labeling offences in breach of The Standardised Packaging of Tobacco Products Regulations 2015 and Tobacco and Regulated products Regulations 2016.
 He pleaded guilty to all offences.
 He was sentenced to a fine of £120 for each trademark offence totalling £360.
 He was also ordered to pay £750 costs and a £30 victims surcharge.
 There was no separate penalty for the Regulation 3 offences.

-The case was brought by TM Eye as a private criminal prosecution on behalf of its clients MULBERRY, JIMMY CHOO and another luxury brand.
+The case was brought by TM Eye as a private criminal prosecution on behalf of its client Japanese Tobacco International (JTI).